Sheilf/RobotsBuildingEducation/investments/Autodesk-Under-Construction.md

-Essay is under construction.
-Currently 4.5% of my holdings.
-Follow on tiktok for updates.
+- Essay is under construction.

-Essay is under construction.
-Essay on Arts and Technology.
+- Essay on Arts and Infrastructure.
-Currently 4.5% of my holdings.
+- Currently 4.5% of my holdings.
-Follow on tiktok for updates.
+- Follow on tiktok for updates.

 ![image](https://user-images.githubusercontent.com/37036296/119456451-88027480-bcef-11eb-8a70-f57cbdb8b535.png)